-In this post, we will discuss everything you need to know about sinking funds – the why, the what and the how.
-You’ll learn how to rethink your finances, save intelligently and guilt-free for big events.
+In this article, we will discuss everything you need to know about sinking funds - the why, the what, and the how.
+You'll learn how to rethink your finances, save intelligently, and spend guilt-free for big events.

 Ready to learn more?
 Let's dive in.